 Teeing It Up

 Golf was important to Drew Nelson ’17 when he was an Academic All-American at Dominican earning his Bachelor of Arts degree in business.
 He didn’t know then that golf would become the link to receiving a scholarship that is allowing him to pursue a Master’s of Science (MSc) in Management with a focus in Finance at Durham University in England.

 Drew accepted a postgraduate scholarship from Play Overseas, a program that helps graduates of NCAA/NAIA institutions identify postgraduate athletic scholarship opportunities that allow them the chance to continue their student-athlete career in the United Kingdom.
-A three-time Pacific West Conference Scholar Athlete of the Year in golf, Drew arrived at Durham on September 21 and left two days later to compete in a tournament with its golf team.
+A three-time Pacific West Conference Scholar Athlete of the Year in golf, Drew arrived at Durham in September of 2018 and left two days later to compete in a tournament with its golf team.
 They play on such renowned golf courses as Royal St. George’s and St. Andrews.

 “This is absolutely a win-win for me.
 I get to live in fantasy land for another year by studying for a master’s and competing in golf again, all while experiencing a new country and culture,” says Drew, who was working as a financial analyst at Central Coast VNA & Hospice in Hollister before accepting the scholarship.